Catalog: Capital Region BOCES (Web Registration)

 Audience: Distance Learning Teachers, Classroom Facilitators and DL Coordinators

-It is that time of year again to plan on gathering with your fellow Distance Learning Teachers and Classroom Facilitators in January.
+As the year rushes to the end and a new beginning, it is time again to plan on gathering with your fellow Distance Learning Teachers and Classroom Facilitators in January.
 We are, as always, truly thankful to work with each of you in providing students opportunities otherwise unavailable to them.

 We encourage you to join us at the Distance Learning Practitioners Meeting, to allow veteran DL Practitioners (teachers and classroom facilitators), those new to the DL environment, and even those simply curious about the DL network, to continue sharing experiences; your successes, common pain points, and how you are helping to grow the DL program in all of the various learning environments.